-A downtown fixture for the better part of a decade and the subject of a brief but intense political controversy last year, Amigos Taqueria Y Tequila is known for its modern Mexican dishes, its plentiful sangrias, and its vibrant nightlife – all of which are definitely bipartisan issues, if you ask me.
+A downtown fixture for the better part of a decade, Amigos Taqueria Y Tequila is known for its modern Mexican dishes, its plentiful sangrias, and its vibrant nightlife – all of which are definitely bipartisan issues, if you ask me.
 Owner Wendy Carr recently took the time to share her history with Latino culture and cuisine, and her love for the community she was raised in.

 A Spanish major in college who was originally most interested in study abroad opportunities, Wendy went on to obtain a Masters degree in International Studies: Latin Development, which took her over to Spain and down to Ecuador to study indigenous cultures.